BioinfoNet/MyFirstFork/README.md

 # My First Fork
 Fork this repository and make changes to the README

-Name:
+> Name: Kennedy Mwangi

-Instituition:
+> Instituition: JKUAT

-i am at the OpenScienceKE to ...
+I am at the OpenScienceKE to learn about Open Science